xiazhuozhao/oneDNN/tests/benchdnn/doc/knobs_attr.md

 `GROUPS` specifies how zero points are grouped along dimensions where multiple zero points factors are used.

+`PRECOMP` is a boolean value (`false` by default) meaning that this buffer's partial reductions are to be precomputed by the user if `true`.

 To specify more than one memory argument for this attribute, `+` delimiter is used.